Harry T. Edwards: Professional career: 1965–1980

-Despite his very strong academic record in law school, Edwards had difficulty finding a job in the legal profession because he was African American.
-All of the major law firms to which he applied openly rejected him because of his race.
+Despite his very strong academic record in law school, Edwards had difficulty finding a job in the legal profession because he was black.
+Every major law firm to which he applied openly rejected him because of his race.
 It was only after Professor Russell Smith, his mentor at Michigan, interceded on his behalf that he was hired at Seyfarth, Shaw, Fairweather & Geraldson.
-He worked with the firm in Chicago, Illinois from 1965 to 1970, specializing in labor relations law and collective bargaining.
+He worked with the firm in Chicago from 1965 to 1970, specializing in labor law and collective bargaining.

-In 1970, he accepted an invitation to join the faculty of the University of Michigan Law School and became the first African American to teach at the law school.
+In 1970, Edwards joined the faculty of the University of Michigan Law School and became the first African American to teach there.
 His teaching and scholarship focused on labor law, collective bargaining, labor law in the public sector, employment discrimination, arbitration, negotiations, and higher education and the law.
 In 1974, he and his then-wife Becky, and their children, Brent and Michelle, traveled to Brussels, Belgium, where Edwards was a Visiting Professor of Law at the Free University of Brussels.
 In 1975, Edwards accepted an invitation to visit at Harvard Law School.
 He was a Visiting Professor of Law at Harvard Law School during the 1975–76 school year and then accepted a tenured position on the law school faculty in 1976.
 While at Harvard, Edwards was also a faculty member at the Institute for Educational Management at Harvard University from 1976 through 1982.
 During this period, he co-authored a book on Higher Education and the Law, which was a major shift in his academic work.
 In the spring of 1977, Edwards and his family returned to Ann Arbor, Michigan, where he rejoined the faculty of the University of Michigan Law School.
 In 1980, Edwards was the co-author of four different casebooks (the only legal scholar in the country at the time to achieve the feat).

 In 1977, Edwards was nominated by President Carter and confirmed by the Senate to serve on the Board of Directors of Amtrak.
 He was subsequently elected Chairman by the other members of the Board.
 He resigned his position with Amtrak when he was appointed to the United States Court of Appeals for the District of Columbia Circuit in 1980.
 From 1970 until 1980, Edwards served as neutral labor arbitrator on a number of major company and union arbitration panels; he was also Vice President of the National Academy of Arbitrators.